Skip to the main content of the page

 ODOE also serves as a member of the Construction Industry Energy Board and has participated with previous energy code committees offering energy efficiency guidance and recommendations.

-International Energy Conservation Code (IECC), and also served directly on the 2021 IECC Commercial Code Development Committee The IECC serves as a national energy code model that cities and states may adopt or amend as appropriate.
+Our team has served as a governmental voting member for development of the International Energy Conservation Code (IECC), and also served directly on the 2021 and 2024 IECC Commercial Code Development Committees.
+The IECC serves as a national energy code model that cities and states may adopt or amend as appropriate.
 The IECC is updated on three-year cycles.

 Oregon Energy Code Stakeholder Panel